fsfe/reuse-tool/README.md

 ### Installation from source

 You can also install this tool from the source code, but we recommend the methods above for easier and more stable updates.
-Please make sure the requirements for the installation via PIP are present on your machine.
+Please make sure the requirements for the installation via pip are present on your machine.

     python3 setup.py install